hastec-fr/apash/README.md

 ## 👀 Introduction
 Shell script languages (like bash, zsh ...) are widely used on Unix-like operating systems, including GNU/Linux and macOS.<br/>
-Nervetheless, it often happens to rewrite basic operations as split, trim ...
+Nevertheless, basic operations, such as split or trim, often end up being rewritten ...
 Again and again for different shells.<br/>
-Apash is a library providing these kind operations (for strings, arrays, dates and more...).
-It is **inspired** from [Apache's libraries](https://commons.apache.org/) realized in Java.<br/>
+Apash is a library providing those kinds of operations (for strings, arrays, dates and more...).
+It is **inspired** from [Apache's libraries](https://commons.apache.org/) developed in Java.<br/>
-The [core concepts](#concepts) of Apash is to provide more readibility and portability for basic operations.
+The [core concepts](#concepts) of Apash are to enhance readibility and portability for basic operations.

 ## Disclaimer
-Even if it could be a wish, Apash **is not** a project of the [Apache Foundation](https://apache.org/index.html#projects-list).<br/>
+Even though it could be a wish, Apash **is not** a project of the [Apache Foundation](https://apache.org/index.html#projects-list).<br/>
 Let's stop talking and open the shell !
 ```bash
 StringUtils.rightPad "123" 6 "!"